International Westminster Bank

-International Westminster Bank was a wholly-owned subsidiary of National Westminster Bank and its predecessors from 1913 to 1989, with branches in London, France, Spain and West Germany.
+International Westminster Bank was a wholly owned subsidiary of National Westminster Bank and its predecessors from 1913 to 1989, with branches in London, France, Spain and West Germany.

 At the peak of its operations during the 1980s, the bank had a multibillion-pound deposit base, principally through its London office, which administered the commercial loan and deposit book on behalf of National Westminster Bank's International Division.
 As such, it engaged in wholesale fixed-term deposits with other banks, corporates and some individual private customers; it accepted short term and medium deposits (up to 12 months) against issuance of its own dollar and sterling-denominated certificates of deposit (CDs); and it administered commercial loans to corporate clients and sovereign governments.

 History

 The bank was formed as London County and Westminster Bank (Paris) Limited in 1913.
 It was renamed London County Westminster and Parr's Foreign Bank Limited in 1920 and shortened to Westminster Foreign Bank Limited in 1923, before assuming its final identity as International Westminster Bank Limited in 1973, following the merger of Westminster Bank and National Provincial Bank.

 All the Spanish branches were closed in 1923-4 due to deteriorating economic conditions in Spain and discrimination against foreign banks.
 Control of the remaining branches was exercised from London, although between 1940 and 1944 contact with them was lost due to the German occupation.

 Westminster Foreign Bank was granted a limited deposit licence in 1961, enabling it to start trading in the Eurodollar market.
 Its London deposit dealing desk was merged with National Westminster Bank's foreign exchange dealing desk in 1979, to form a combined trading operation named World Money Centre.
 This was located at 52-53 Threadneedle Street.

 The London branch of International Westminster Bank, at 41 Threadneedle Street, continued to handle the back office settlements for the World Money Centre.
 In 1982, much of the London branch was relocated to NatWest's Drapers Gardens tower in nearby Throgmorton Avenue.
 The branch moved to its final location at the Kings Cross House tower block, 200 Pentonville Road, in the mid-1980s.

 In 1980, National Westminster Bank acquired Global Bank AG; two years later, in 1982, International Westminster Bank's Frankfurt branch was merged with Global Bank, to form Deutsche Westminster Bank AG.

 In 1988, International Westminster Bank's branches in France and Monaco were incorporated into National Westminster Bank S.A.
 After 80 years, NatWest announced its exit from French retail banking in 1993.

 Eventually, the only remaining branch was the London office.
 Due to changes in international bank taxation arrangements, the bank's ongoing existence no longer offered any commercial advantage.
-In 1989, International Westminster Bank was merged into National Westminster Bank by a Private Act of Parliament.
+In 1989, International Westminster Bank was merged into National Westminster Bank by a personal act of Parliament, the International Westminster Bank Act 1989 (c. xvi).